sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>drpm</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A library for making, reading and applying deltarpm packages
+Short desc    : A library for making, reading and applying deltarpm packages
 URL          : https://github.com/rpm-software-management/drpm
-Лицензия     : LGPLv2+ and BSD
+License      : LGPLv2+ and BSD
-Описание     : The drpm package provides a library for making, reading and applying deltarpms,
+Descript     : The drpm package provides a library for making, reading and applying deltarpms,
              : compatible with the original deltarpm packages.
 ```